 To help prevent other teachers from going through the same stress, one of the first resources I created when I opened my TeachersPayTeachers store was a line of monthly spiral review sub packs.
 For each month of the school year, I created 20 spiral review worksheets (along w/answer keys) with matching seasonal theme.
 I made sure that all of the skills included had already been introduced by that month.
 Not only did this eliminate the concern over how new skills would be taught, it also allowed substitutes to focus more on managing student behavior than assisting with tons of work.

 Want to make life a smidge easier with spiral review worksheets that are ready for you to print and leave?
-CLICK HERE to learn more about my Kindergarten, 1st and 2nd grade sub packs!
-OR click the images below to check out the year-long bundles!
+Click the buttons below to find ready-to-go sub packs!

 4. Prep and Organize in Advance